India through the eyes of a servant

 Fact or fiction?

 The White Tiger compels me to think- Does it require a person to do immoral or illegal things to climb up the ladder?
-In the book, Balram Halwai (the protagonist) murders his employer (and it’s not a spoiler) to climb up the latter and eventually climbs up the ladder.
+In the book, Balram Halwai murders his employer (and it’s not a spoiler) to climb up the ladder and eventually does.
 And THAT…precisely makes this book a work of fiction (at least for me).

-(Back to the point) Although the protagonist in this book is shown to have “morally suffered” for it, I’d still like to caution the readers to not get a wrong idea.
-I insist the readers look at the murder committed by Balram Halwai metaphorically, as in, breaking of the shackles of time immemorial and ever-prevalent corruption, slavery, class difference.
+(Back to the point) Although the protagonist in this book is shown to have “morally suffered” for it, I’d still like to caution the readers not to get the wrong idea.
+I insist the readers look at the murder committed by Balram Halwai metaphorically, as in breaking of the shackles of time immemorial and ever-prevalent corruption, slavery, and class difference.

 However, from the comfortable position of a reader, I agree with Balram Halwai’s inevitable metaphorical revolutionary murder, i.e. breaking away.

-Lastly, the book is very simplistic, lacks human complexity and metaphorical; suitable for light reading.
+Lastly, the book is very simplistic, lacks human complexity and is metaphorical; it is suitable for light reading.

 Ciao.